crewtimer/crewtimer-doc/video-recorder/VideoRecorder.md

 # CrewTimer Video Recorder

-The CrewTimer Video Recorder app is used to record mp4 video files for use with the CrewTimer Connect Video Review app.
-It provides basic controls for controlling how video is captured, started, and stopped.
+The CrewTimer Video Recorder app is used to record mp4 video files for use with the CrewTimer Video Review app.
+It provides basic controls for controlling how video is captured, started, and stopped as well as marking the position of the finish line.

 *NOTICE: This software is in it's infancy.
 Please report any issues to <info@crewtimer.com>*